alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 A practical distinction: dimensions group data, metrics measure it.

-## Consistent use of “Total users”
+## Consistent use of "Total users"

 This guide is written to support design insight and decision-making.
 As a result, absolute figures matter less than relative differences and consistent comparison across reports.